Cycle holonomy captures higher-order compatibility constraints in remote synchronization: Results

 We begin by introducing a coupling structure that extends standard diffusive coupling on graphs while preserving its pairwise character.
-Let $G=(V,E)$ be a connected graph, and fix an arbitrary orientation on each edge.
+Let $G=(V,E)$ be a connected graph with $N$~nodes, and fix an arbitrary orientation on each edge.
 To every oriented edge $i\to j$ we assign a phase transport factor

 so that reversing the orientation inverts the transport.
-The collection $\alpha=\{\alpha_{ij}\}$ may be viewed as a $1$-cochain with values in $\mathbb{R}/2\pi\mathbb{Z}$.
-This assignment specifies how phases are compared across edges.
+The collection $\alpha=\{\alpha_{ij}\}$ specifies how phases are compared across edges.

 In the standard Kuramoto setting, phase differences are measured directly as $\phi_j-\phi_i$.
-Here, before comparing node phases, writing $z_i=e^{i\phi_i}\in\mathbb{C}$, the state at node $i$ is parallel-transported along the edge and compared with node $j$ (i.e., $z_j$ is compared with $U_{ij}z_i$).
+Here, however, before comparing node phases, the state at node $i$, written as $z_i=e^{i\phi_i}\in\mathbb{C}$, is parallel-transported along the edge and compared with node $j$, that is, $z_j$ is compared with $U_{ij}z_i$.
 In this sense, $\alpha_{ij}$ acts as a discrete parallel transport encoding an edge-dependent phase shift.

+To analyze this coupling within our spectral framework, we assign $\alpha_{ij}$ along a fixed reference orientation for each edge and impose $\alpha_{ji}=-\alpha_{ij}$.
+The reference orientation is only a bookkeeping convention: reversing it also reverses the sign of the corresponding phase lag and leaves the underlying connection unchanged.
+The signed phase assigned to each edge, however, is part of the connection.
+In the second part of the paper, these phases are chosen so that their cycle holonomies reproduce the path mismatches induced by the symmetric Sakaguchi--Kuramoto lag.

-Although the transport is defined locally on edges, its dynamical meaning is controlled by how these phase shifts accumulate along closed loops.
-For any (oriented) cycle $C$, the accumulated phase mismatch
+Although the transport is defined locally on edges, its global compatibility is controlled by how these phase shifts accumulate along closed loops.
+For any oriented cycle $C$, the accumulated phase mismatch

 is invariant under gauge transformations.
 This is the holonomy of the connection around $C$ and provides a cycle-level measure of frustration.
+Reversing the orientation of the cycle changes its sign but not whether it vanishes.
 If this accumulated phase vanishes for every cycle, the edge phase lags can be removed by redefining node phases.
 If not, the mismatch cannot be eliminated globally, and the system is intrinsically frustrated.

 This structure is naturally expressed in terms of gauge transformations.
 A node-wise phase redefinition

 induces a transformation